 - Earplugs – Hostels?
 Hotel on a busy street?
 Bring these!

 - ATM cards – Americans, get a Charles Schwab account yesterday so you’re not stuck paying ATM fees.
+Read more about the best travel cards.

-- Laundry bag – this mesh laundry bag is perfect for keeping dirty things together but allowing them to breathe a bit, so they don’t end up being a massive stink bomb when you open it.
+- Laundry bag – This mesh laundry bag is perfect for keeping dirty things together but allowing them to breathe a bit, so they don’t end up being a massive stink bomb when you open it.
 I also use it to put my delicates in when I run them through a machine wash (and my socks too so they don’t get stolen by the laundry gnomes).

 Thailand Packing List: Electronics